-Drawdown information for DARWINs and trading trading strategies can be found in two locations.
+Drawdown information for both DARWINs and trading strategies can be found in two locations.

-The maximum drawdown since the very start of the strategy.
-Along with the other most relevant statistics, this information can be found in the table at the top of the DARWIN or strategy page.
+Information related to the maximum drawdown since the very start of the strategy, along with the other most relevant statistics, can be found in the table at the top of the DARWIN or strategy profile.

 This value fluctuates in accordance with the time period selected on the Return/Risk tab within the DARWIN page and can be seen to the right of the return graph.

-- Drawdown of DARWINs is updated once per hour.
+- The drawdown of DARWIN assets is updated once per hour.

 - Drawdown of trading strategies (live strategies with or without DARWIN or demo trading strategies) is updated once per day, during the European nighttime.